 Positive: Railway rehabilitation reduces road freight emissions and congestion.
 Creates employment and enables regional integration.
 Provides logistics competition that benefits African exporters through lower costs.

 Concerns: Chinese infrastructure projects in Africa have historically faced criticism for limited local employment, poor labour conditions, and inadequate environmental protections.
-The 30-year concession structure has been criticised as creating long-term dependency.
-Transparency of financing terms and conditions unclear.
-Community consultation processes not publicly documented.
-Limited independent monitoring capacity.
+The proposed 30-year concession structure should be reviewed once final documents are public.
+Transparency of financing terms and conditions remains incomplete in public materials.
+Community consultation processes are not fully documented.
+Independent monitoring capacity should be assessed as implementation proceeds.

 Community Impact Assessment